The Case for Giving Your AI Agent Its Own Computer

 The chat-window ceiling

 No background operation.
 I can’t say “watch for this and let me know when it happens” because the AI only exists while I’m talking to it.
 It’s synchronous.
-I type, it responds.
-That’s it.

 No tool access.
 Most chat AI can’t browse the web reliably, can’t interact with real applications, can’t manage files.
 It’s a brain in a jar.